Pain management and drug treatment

 - Severe queasiness

 Many have concerns over treating a drug addict with drugs, but with proper medical supervision, it can be done well.
 For example, there is often little issue with treating someone who is dependent on alcohol with pain relievers like Valium or Ativan, per WebMD, especially in a controlled setting.
-Benzodiazepines have been shown to decrease the effects of alcohol withdrawal and inhibit the occurrence of seizures, which an approximate 1 to 4 percent of all alcohol withdrawal patients experience, per an Alcohol Health & Research World publication relayed by the National Institute on Alcohol Abuse and Alcoholism.
+Benzodiazepines have been shown to decrease the effects of alcohol withdrawal and inhibit the occurrence of seizures, which an approximate 1 to 4 percent of all alcohol withdrawal patients experience, according to an Alcohol Health & Research World publication relayed by the National Institute on Alcohol Abuse and Alcoholism.

 Detox drug dangers

 It should be noted that there is currently no medication available to manage the withdrawal symptoms of cocaine addiction or dependency on methamphetamines.
 A common question is how pain can be managed for those treated for an addiction to opioid pain relievers or other narcotic prescription pain medications.
-It’s important to manage recovery addicts’ pain, as severe pain can be a significant contributor to relapse.
-Physicians may carefully monitor pain management medications, in addition to employing other alternative pain management means, such as physical therapy, acupuncture, and meditation.
+It’s important to manage recovery pain, as severe pain can be a significant contributor to relapse.
+Physicians may carefully monitor pain management medications, in addition to employing other alternative pain management means, such as physical therapy, acupuncture and meditation.

 Some patients often choose to forego any prescribed medications in fear of developing cravings for the treatment drugs while others willingly accept help and progress through treatment just fine.

-Furthermore, the painful effects of withdrawal are often the strongest precursor to relapse or failed detox.
-In 2012, Science Daily reported on a Baylor College of Medicine Texas study on nicotine in rats, in which the dopamine deficits caused by withdrawal promoted relapse as an avenue for avoiding withdrawal symptoms.
+The painful effects of withdrawal are often the strongest precursor to relapse or failed detox.
+In 2012, Science Daily reported on a Baylor College of Medicine study on nicotine in rats, in which the dopamine deficits caused by withdrawal promoted relapse as an avenue for avoiding withdrawal symptoms.
 Your chances of successful recovery are much stronger when detoxing in a medically supervised facility and following up with a specialized treatment plan.